3q5i/artix-install/README.md

 ## What it configures
 - Disk partitioning and filesystem (ext4, btrfs, xfs, f2fs and more)
-- Kernel ( zen, lts, standard and custom kernels like cachyos and liquorix kernel)
+- Kernel (standard, lts, zen and custom kernels like cachyos, liquorix kernel and now in testing the XanMod which gets pulled from the aur)
 - Bootloader (GRUB, Limine, rEFInd)
 - Swap (zram, swapfile, both or neither)
 - CPU microcode and GPU drivers